FusionAuth/fusionauth-quickstart-kotlin-android-native/README.md

 See the [FusionAuth Android SDK Documentation](https://fusionauth.io/docs/sdks/android-sdk) for an overview to the SDK.
 Or see the latest [Full library documentation](https://github.com/FusionAuth/fusionauth-android-sdk/blob/main/library/docs/index.md) for the complete documentation of the SDK.

+### Automated End 2 End Testing

+While developing the Android SDK we made use of Automated End 2 End Testing within the [Android Emulator](https://developer.android.com/studio/run/emulator).
+This is something useful during App development and we moved the test as well into the quickstart and further documented our testing implementation [here](TESTING.md).

 <!--
 Maintainer info on how to create the example App manually: